catchcoder/ifttt_heartbeat/README.md

 python script that will send a trigger to https://ifttt.com/ with uptime and disk space emailed to user

-Add a Cron job to run the script every hour

-Example:
-# Send email every hour
+# Run script every hour
+Exmaple of cron job
 0 * * * * python /home/pi/heartbeat/heartbeat.py >/dev/null 2>&1